The Substance of Fire: Film

 Baitz and Sullivan reteamed for the film version, in which Rifkin and Parker reprised their stage roles.
 The cast also included Timothy Hutton, Tony Goldwyn, Lee Grant, Elizabeth Franz, Dick Latessa, and Eric Bogosian.
+Viola Davis received her Screen Actors Guild card for doing one day of work on the film, playing a nurse who passes a vial of blood to future How to Get Away with Murder co-star Timothy Hutton.

 The film was released by Miramax in the United States in 1996, after being shown at several film festivals, including the Deauville Festival du Film Americain (August–September 1996), Boston Film Festival (September 1996), and Mill Valley Film Festival (October 1996).
 Sullivan was nominated for the Grand Special Prize at the Deauville Film Festival.